Federal paycheck adjustment

 Worked Examples:

-A single employee paid biweekly with $5,000 federal taxable wages per check, $2,000 Step 3 credits, $75 Step 4(c), $8,800 already withheld, 12 checks left, and an $18,600 manual annual tax target sees Per-check adjustment based on the remaining target gap.
-The Withholding Snapshot compares the current path with the recommended path.
+A single employee paid biweekly with $5,000 in federal taxable wages per check, $2,000 in Step 3 credits, $75 in Step 4(c), $8,800 already withheld, 12 checks left, a $18,600 manual annual tax target, and a $500 refund target gets a Per-check adjustment of about +$208.33 when paystub mode uses $650 as the latest federal withholding.
+Recommended future withholding rises to about $858.33 per remaining check, and W-4 Adjustment points to a higher Step 4(c) amount.

 FAQ: